-(a) The mental health provider shall inform the referring law enforcement agency of the violation; and accordingly.
+(a) The mental health provider shall inform the referring law enforcement agency of the violation; and

-(b) The original charges may be filed or referred to the prosecutor, as appropriate, and the matter may proceed a.
-RCW 26.44.050 provides in pertinent part that:
+(b) The original charges may be filed or referred to the prosecutor, as appropriate, and the matter may proceed accordingly.

 (6) The police officer is immune from liability for any good faith conduct under this section.